Uroleptus limnetis

-Uroleptus limnetis is a species of ciliates.
+Uroleptus limnetis is a species of ciliate.

 Description

 The organism is green coloured, and has a leaf-like shape.
 Just like Uroleptus musculus, it is U-shaped and has an elongated body with 3 frontals, and 2-4 rows of ventral cirri.
 It has no transverse cirri, and its "collar" can extend a short distance along the right side of the body.